Pale, Republika Srpska: Culture

-International art event called Art Symposium Jahorina was established on May 1, 2003, and ever since it has been held annually on the Olympic mountain Jahorina, hosting great numbers of artists from around the globe.
+An international art event called Art Symposium Jahorina was established on May 1, 2003, and ever since it has been held annually on the Olympic mountain Jahorina, hosting great numbers of artists from around the globe.

 Jahorina Film Festival is annually organized since 2007.

 In 2021 the City library in Pale celebrated 100 years of existence.

 Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2023):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2024):